shoito/aws-app-mesh-examples/examples/apps/colorapp/README.md

 2. Your [AWS CLI configuration] has a `default` or named profile and valid credentials.

-3. You have an [Amazon EC2 Key Pair] that you can use to log into your EC2 instances.

-4. You have cloned the [github.com/aws/aws-app-mesh-examples] repo and changed directory to the project root.
+3. You have cloned the [github.com/aws/aws-app-mesh-examples] repo and changed directory to the project root.

-5. You have [jq] installed.
+4. You have [jq] installed.

 ## Deploy infrastructure for the application